Ejay Falcon: After Pinoy Big Brother

 Falcon's first acting stint after Pinoy Big Brother: Teen Edition Plus, around late 2008, was when he guested in an episode of That's My Doc with fellow housemate, Valerie Weigmann.
 He has already guested in various TV shows of ABS-CBN and is part of the third season of TV5's Lipgloss.
 He also played a short role in Habang May Buhay, a primetime TV series of ABS-CBN which started airing 2010.
 He also made a guest appearance in ABS-CBN's top-rating primetime drama series, May Bukas Pa, last April 2009, and became a recurring cast of the said show.
 Finally in 2009, he played a major role as Gabby Arcanghel opposite Erich Gonzales in ABS-CBN's drama series entitled Katorse.
-This was followed by another show entitled Tanging Yaman where he was one of the main cast alongside his previous co-stars in Katorse, Enchong Dee and Erich Gonzales.
+This was followed by another show entitled Tanging Yaman where he was one of the main cast alongside his previous co-stars in "Katorse", Enchong Dee and Erich Gonzales.
 In 2010, he also played a major role as Xyriel Manabat's brother in the show entitled Momay.
 In the said show, he was paired with Queenie Padilla.
 In addition, he also appeared in a number of ABS-CBN's MMK and Wansapanataym episodes.

 Currently, Falcon is the model/endorser of Bench, Converse, Lacoste, Afficcionado Perfumes and Fashion Exchange.

 His last project was Guns and Roses in which he was paired on-screen with Empress Schuck.
 The show ended in September 2011 but there were rumours that Falcon was planning to court Empress and continue the romance off-screen, but the two say they are happy just being friends.

 Political career

-In 2022, Falcon ran for vice governor of Oriental Mindoro, with incumbent governor Humerlito Dolor as his running mate and Falcon won.
+In 2022, Falcon was elected as vice governor of Oriental Mindoro, with incumbent governor Humerlito Dolor as his running mate.
+In 2025, he ran for congressional representative of Oriental Mindoro's 2nd district but lost to the incumbent Alfonso Umali Jr.

+Personal life

+In 2016, Jana Roxas began a relationship with Falcon.
+They got married on March 25, 2023 after seven years of dating.

+In 2024, Falcon earned his degree in Political Science major in Local Government Administration at the University of Makati.